 Mastitis treatment usually involves:

 - Antibiotics.
 Treating mastitis usually requires a 10- to 14-day course of antibiotics.
-You may feel well again 24 to 48 hours after starting antibiotics, but it's important to take the entire course of medication to minimize your chance of recurrence.
+You may feel well again 24 to 48 hours after starting antibiotics, but it's important to take all the pills to minimize your chance of recurrence.

 - Pain relievers.
-While waiting for the antibiotic to take effect, your doctor may recommend a mild pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+Your doctor may recommend a mild pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 - Adjustments to your breast-feeding technique.
 Make sure that you fully empty your breasts during breast-feeding and that your infant latches on correctly.
 Your doctor may review your breast-feeding technique with you or may refer you to a lactation consultant for help and ongoing support.